-The District has previously issued a total of \$86,460,000 principal amount of unlimited tax bonds in eight series, \$16,220,000 principal amount of unlimited tax and revenue bonds in three series, and \$31,905,000 principal amount of unlimited tax refunding bonds in five series.
-As of December 15, 2020, the District will have \$72,645,000 principal amount of such bonds outstanding (the "Outstanding Bonds") including the District's Unlimited Tax Road Bonds, Series 2020A (the "Series 2020A Road Bonds") which were sold on November 16, 2020 and are scheduled to be issued on December 15, 2020.
+Payment Record...The District has previously issued a total of \$129,490,000 principal amount of unlimited tax bonds in nine series, \$16,220,000 principal amount of unlimited tax and revenue bonds in three series, and \$44,045,000 principal amount of unlimited tax refunding bonds in six series.
+The District has \$120,445,000 principal amount of such bonds outstanding (the "Outstanding Bonds") as of the date hereof.
 The District has never defaulted in the payment of principal of and interest on the Outstanding Bonds.
 See "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)-Outstanding Bonds."